 - Make sure that food tastes authentic and there is no possibility of metal leeching into your food.

 Your choice of cookware: Stainless Steel with Aluminum or Copper cladding, Copper cookware and Cast Iron.
-You might want to invest in an All Clad set that will pretty much last you a lifetime.
-Another great choice is Lodge Cast Iron cookware.
-We are big fans of Lodge and you can read our review here.
+You might want to invest in an All Clad or Made In Cookware set that will pretty much last you a lifetime.
+Another excellent choice is Potluck cookware that offers quality cookware at affordable prices.
+And if you want metal free, a great choice is Xtrema 100% ceramic cookware.

 If you cook because you have to, your thoughts might be something like these: